barros/papercut-print-monitor/README.md

 #### High Priority

 - Backend
+  - create function interval for record updates
-  - create server, database
+  - create server, database ☑️
-  - the backend will connect to the PaperCut API on a set interval and add new printers, update current printers on the database
+  - the backend will connect to the PaperCut API on a set interval and add new printers, update current printers on the database ☑️
 - Front-end
   - fetch printer statuses from backend
   - create individual printer components